 Preferably conducts choral and symphonic-coral music from the XVII to the XV Century, lyrical Operas by Verdi, Puccini, Mascagni, symphonic and orchestral productions of the XX Century and jazz repertoire for bigbands.

-from 1997 to June 1999 conducted the Polyphonic Group “Claudio Monteverdi.
+From 1997 to June 1999 conducted the Polyphonic Group “Claudio Monteverdi.

 He begun his musical studies with professor Tremonti and professor Renato Della Torre; he went on at the Conservatory in Venice with the Maestros Vincenzo Fertile and Giovanni Umberto Battei, brilliantly graduating in piano playing.
 At the same time, he completed his Humanistic studies graduating in Pedagogy at the University of Trieste.